steqeq/0000/docs/what-is-rocm.rst

 What is ROCm?
 ***********************************************************

-ROCm is an open-source stack, composed primarily of open-source software, designed for graphics processing unit (GPU) computation.
-ROCm consists of a collection of drivers, development tools, and APIs that enable GPU programming from low-level kernel to end-user applications.
+ROCm is a software stack, composed primarily of open-source software, that provides the tools for programming AMD Graphics Processing Units (GPUs), from low-level kernels to high-level end-user applications.

 .. image:: data/rocm-software-stack-6_2_0.jpg
   :width: 800
   :alt: AMD's ROCm software stack and neighboring technologies.
   :align: center

-ROCm is powered by
+Specifically, ROCm provides the tools for
-:doc:`Heterogeneous-computing Interface for Portability (HIP) <hip:index>`;
+:doc:`HIP (Heterogeneous-computing Interface for Portability) <hip:index>`,
-it supports programming models, such as OpenMP and OpenCL, and includes all necessary open source software compilers, debuggers, and libraries.
-It's fully integrated into machine learning (ML) frameworks, such as PyTorch and TensorFlow.
+OpenCL and OpenMP.
+This include compilers, libraries for high-level functions, debuggers, profilers and runtimes.

 .. tip::
   If you're using Radeon GPUs, refer to the